dd10-e/xi-editor-gatsby/README.md

 - [ ] NetlifyCMS(?)
 - [ ] Documentation example(wip)
 - [ ] Redux starter or MobX with a real use case

+Discussions about architecture or whatever are welcome !